 Name of area Description 1.
 Title bar The title bar displays the following information: • Multicam version • server facility name (if any) • chassis type • server serial number 2.
 Configuration Lines This area shows all configurations the EVS server can run: 16 configurations lines are available on an EVS server.
 A default configuration is defined behind all configuration lines, even if no name is assigned to the configuration line.
 Each configuration line contains all configuration parameters, which allow a very flexible configuration of the EVS server.
 See section "Configuration Lines" on page 11 for more information.
-3. Tools

-Name of area Description 4.
+3. Tools This area provides the main commands for server administration and maintenance.
+For more information, click the Tools command below to go to the dedicated sections in the Multicam Setup chapter: • Import/export configuration lines • Assign server facility name • Import/export keyword files • Export log files • Options code management • Hardware check • Raid Configuration • Set LAN PC address • Set date and time • Clear video disks • Touch screen calibration (not available) • Default to VGA • Reboot • Enable password for technical settings 4.
 Configuration Summary This area shows a summary of the server parameters for the configuration line selected in the Configuration Lines area.
 The summary displays the following information: 1. codec type - bitrate - video standard 2. based config - INs/OUTs - No. audios 3.
-SDTI No server name - server type 5.
+SDTI No server name - server type

+Name of area Description 5.
 Task bar The Task bar (Server-based application) displays commands for the main actions in the window.
 See section "Navigability and Commands" on page 9 for more information.
 5'.
-Status bar The Status bar (web-based interface) displays: 6.
+Status bar The Status bar (web-based interface) displays: the Multicam Setup application status the date and time of the last refresh the Refresh button 6.
 Server Information This area displays the following information on the EVS server: • genlock status (OK or bad) • timecode and timecode status (OK or bad) • IP address of the LAN PC